opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/payever/PAYMENT-PAGE/README.md

 a) Create a Payever payment integration in OPF.

-b) Get the credentials for your Payecer integration.
+b) Get the credentials for your Payever integration.

 d) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Payever Sandbox Account unique values.